 When Adams Cub premiered, I was no older than the character Eliza, and it was easy to relate to her.
 Not unlike Grizzly Adams, she was independent, loved animals and made the best of her situation.
 But I had never met an adult, let alone a man, like Grizzly Adams.
 He had a bear as a best friend, had built his own cabin, and had a deep respect for the natural world and all living things.

-Dan Haggerty was 35 years old when the television show began, and he was vibrant with a genuine smile and emanated an unmistakeable warmth.
+Dan Haggerty was 35 years old when the television show began, and he was vibrant with a genuine smile and emanated an unmistakable warmth.
 I was just a child and didn’t know if I wanted him for a dad, a friend, or my future husband, but I was completely hooked on the period drama.
 Little House on the Prairie and The Waltons surrounded me in a wonderful familial cocoon, but I felt protective of, and safe around, Grizzly Adams.
 Growing up in a city with a terrific matrilineal clan but without a strong father figure, the expansive wilderness and the gentle mountain man spoke deeply to my young self.

 For any child of the Seventies, Grizzly Adams was a fascinating folk hero.
 This hirsute Californian woodsman who fled into the Californian mountains after he was wrongly accused of murder was irresistible to youngsters because he seemed so free from the constraints of normal adult life.
 Here was a man of integrity with a knack for survival and a mistrust for authority, and who, most importantly, was kind to animals.
 Ben, the grizzly bear cub he adopted, brought out the gruff Grizzly’s caring side and many a young heart was melted by this unlikely friendship. – The Telegraph

 Grizzly Adams said endearing things like “britches, humdinger, simmer down little fella, sit down a spell, and go to your ma.”
 But he also taught me real life lessons like not to judge by appearances, that there is good and bad in everything, and “If you live with nature, not against her, she’ll be real good to you.”
-He himself was always learning his adventures and from the animals around him; the mountains, the raccoons, owls, deer, rabbits, red-tailed hawks, badgers, cougars, bobcat, crows, fox, porcupine and even skunk were his friends.
+He was always learning from his adventures and from the animals around him; the mountains, the raccoons, owls, deer, rabbits, red-tailed hawks, badgers, cougars, bobcat, crows, fox, porcupine and even skunk were his friends.

 Nearly forty years after The Life and Times of Grizzly Adams came into our homes, the television series is still refreshing to watch for its scenes in the vast wilderness, and its wholesome values.
 The sentiment of the show’s theme song Maybe is still powerfully resonant: “Maybe there’s a world where we won’t have to run and maybe there’s a time we’ll call our own, living free in harmony and majesty.”